pyeventsourcing/eventsourcing/README.md

 **Mappers** — Flexible mapping between domain events and sequenced items, and between sequenced items and your database.
 Allows support to be added for serialization and deserialization of custom value object types.

+**Snapshotting** - Avoids replaying an entire event stream to obtain the state of an entity.
+A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
+It can easily be substituted with one that uses a dedicated table for snapshots.

 **Application-Level Encryption** — Symmetric encryption of stored events, including snapshots and logged messages, using a customizable